 The most cutting-edge FIDO2 solutions replace highly vulnerable passwords with biometrics and cryptographic keys, negating the need to add a third authentication factor.

 With Transmit Security FIDO2-certified solutions, the biometrics are always encrypted and never leave the end user’s device.
-Authentication happens locally where a biometric verifies the user identity and unlocks the private key, which then signs the authentication challenge.
+Passwordless authentication happens locally where a biometric verifies the user identity and unlocks the private key, which then signs the authentication challenge.
 There’s no database full of biometrics for hackers to target, and biometrics cannot be intercepted because they are never in transit.